1. Winston Churchill’s plan for a militarized iceberg

 The project was still considered viable in 2002, when the proposal’s findings were sent to the National Academy of Sciences.

-At the time the Pentagon and the Department of Defence held that “homosexuality is incompatible with military service,” consistent with Clinton’s infamous “Don’t Ask, Don’t Tell” policy, so maybe the bomb wasn’t completely crazy for the time period?
-Just kidding.
+At the time the Pentagon and the Department of Defense held that “homosexuality is incompatible with military service,” consistent with Clinton’s infamous “Don’t Ask, Don’t Tell” policy.

 4. B.F.
 Skinner’s pigeon-guided missile system